jsilval/Catalogo/README.md

 * Cache system for view content in offline mode

-EXTRA: Android transitions y animations.
+EXTRA: Android transitions and animations.